Josefa made her presence known to me by clairvoyantly showing me pictures of her stabbing at me. It was early morning, I was doing laundry.

 Josefa’s action was warranted due to the circumstances which were endangering her physical safety.
 However, this catalytic moment was also based on an upheaval of repressed anger and frustration due to the consistent and overwhelming racist and oppressive experiences she had to endure over time.
 Josefa, in this moment, was not only defending herself but was fighting for the right to feel safe, the freedom to be herself, to be free of societal undertones meant to make her feel less worthy, and to be free from societal restrictions set up to ensure that she would fail at her life dreams.

-Josefa was ordered to be hanged.
+Josefa was ordered to be hanged from a bridge in town (see photo and caption above).
 In her true strength’s fashion, she took control of the moment.
 Josefa took the noose and slipped it over her head, quickly addressed the crowd, and then jumped, ultimately hanging herself.
 In that moment, Josefa was claiming her right to be a human, to be free of societal suffering and injustice.
 Ironically, the morning after one of America’s favorite holidays, Independence Day (Fourth of July), Josefa had to proclaim her own independence through the act of her hanging, in a country founded on the belief in the God-given right of freedom and equality for all.

 A moment of prose from Josefa: Be your biggest, greatest and most independent self.
 Honor your spirit’s gifts and live its inspiration.
 To settle for less from your life is the truest crime in being a human.
 This life is a precious gift; don’t waste it in trying to fit in or just cruise through by being comfortable.
 Challenges, decisions, they provide the gift of growth.
 Live in a meaningful way and be more than you expect from yourself.

-From time to time I visit this bridge and think of Josefa.
-I admire her strength and determination to be her own self no matter the circumstances.
-I am so grateful she has come into my life to impart her teachings, moments of humor, and general bad-ass-ness.
+I regularly visit with Josefa while in meditation.
+I admire her dedication to being and expressing herself no matter the circumstance.
+I am grateful she has come into my life to impart her humor and general bad-ass-ness.
 Thank you, Josefa, for sharing your story with me.
-Your time has meant more to me than gold.
+Your teachings and support have meant more to me than gold.